College of Computer, Mathematical and Physical Sciences

 Brendan Iribe Center for Computer Science and Engineering

 The Department of Computer Science is home to myriad research areas and world renowned faculty.
-Our faculty work in Artificial Intelligence (AI), Bioinformatics and Computational Biology, Data Science, Augmented and Virtual Reality, Human Computer Interaction (HCI), Computer Vision and Graphics, and much more… For a more detailed list, please visit our research page at http://www.cs.umd.edu/research.
+Our faculty work in artificial intelligence (AI) and machine learning, augmented and virtual reality, bioinformatics and computational biology, data science, computer vision and graphics, human computer interaction (HCI), theory of computing, and many more.
+For a more detailed list, please visit our research page at cs.umd.edu/research.

-Senior Lecturers: F. Emad, E. Golub, N. Padua-Perez
+Senior Lecturers: F. Emad, N. Padua-Perez, M. Teli

-Professors Emeriti: W. Arbaugh, V. Basili, B. Dorr, L. Kanal, R. Miller, J. Minker, D. O'Leary (Distinguished University Professor Emerita), W. Pugh, B. Shneiderman (Distinguished University Professor Emeritus), G. Stewart (Distinguished University Professor Emeritus), M. Zelkowitz
+Professors Emeriti: W. Arbaugh, V. Basili, B. Benderson, B. Dorr, L. Kanal, S. Khuller, J. Minker, D. O'Leary (Distinguished University Professor Emerita), W. Pugh, N. Roussopoulos, B. Shneiderman (Distinguished University Professor Emeritus), G. Stewart (Distinguished University Professor Emeritus), M. Zelkowitz

-All advising for CS students is done in the Computer Science Department.
 All CS majors must attend an advising session each semester prior to registering for classes.
-Additional advising information is available at http://undergrad.cs.umd.edu/academic-advising.
+Additional advising information is available at undergrad.cs.umd.edu/academic-advising.

 Students looking for opportunities to enhance their computer science education are encouraged to participate in the Computer Science Undergraduate Honors Program.
-The program is open to students in the CS major who have earned a GPA of 3.5 in computer science courses and a GPA of 3.25 overall.
+The program is open to students in the CS major who have earned a GPA of 3.5 in computer science courses and a GPA of 3.25 in overall coursework.
 Some of the benefits of the program include the following: